Lobbying on Higher Ed - Ottawa (April 2026 edition)

 Recent Trends in Industry Lobbying Residuals (Deviations from Trends)

-↳ Universities, colleges and research institutes has shown a broadly upward trend in lobbying residuals over the past year.
+↳ Universities, colleges and research institutes has been on a broadly upward trajectory in lobbying over the past year.

-↳ Universities, colleges and research institutes displayed high volatility in its lobbying pattern, suggesting irregular or event-driven activity.
+↳ Universities, colleges and research institutes displayed high volatility, suggesting irregular or event-driven engagement.

-↳ Educational services has shown a broadly upward trend in lobbying residuals over the past year.
+↳ Educational services has been on a broadly upward trajectory in lobbying over the past year.

-↳ Educational services displayed high volatility in its lobbying pattern, suggesting irregular or event-driven activity.
+↳ Educational services displayed high volatility, suggesting irregular or event-driven engagement.

-↳ Science and engineering research displayed high volatility in its lobbying pattern, suggesting irregular or event-driven activity.
+↳ Science and engineering research displayed high volatility, suggesting irregular or event-driven engagement.

 Section C: Lobbying Activity by Organization